Sandruski/htn-planner/README.md

 # HTN
 This project is a hierarchical task network (HTN) planner library for AI decision-making.
-It is implemented in C++ and it interprets a custom domain language.
+It is implemented in C++ and interprets a custom domain language.

 Not being just a planner but a complete language instead makes it a powerful tool for content creators to script complex behaviors using simple statements.